calcite/loggate/README.md

 ## Advanced configuration
-The Mantra Logging supports a declarative configuration alike as [logging.config](https://docs.python.org/3/library/logging.config.html).
+The Loggate supports a declarative configuration alike as [logging.config](https://docs.python.org/3/library/logging.config.html).
 But this support profiles as well.
 It's mean we can declare many logging profiles and switch between them.
 Default profile is called `default`.

 We can use yaml file as configuration file (see next):